lespicker/jekyll-bootstrap/workshops/past-workshop.md

 Here are some of the images the participants captured during the tour.
 Looking for high photo adventure?
 Consider the Nikonians Sri Lanka photo tour, next slated for March 12-23, 2016.
 {% img /images/bli/2014/11/sri-lanka-student-images/langur-monkeys.jpg %}

+### <a name="print"></a>Print Workshops

+Our print workshops are offered three or four times each year.
+We limit the workshop to six participants so that we may offer individualized attention.
+The workshop is co-taught by Les Picker and his assistant, Master Printmaker Robert Boyer.